 Check out our Resolutions Hub for example resolutions from environmental organizations.
 You can submit these at your precinct caucus or use them to help craft your own resolution.

-During your Precinct Caucus, your caucus chair will ask if anyone has resolutions to bring forward.
+During an in-person Precinct Caucus, your caucus chair will ask if anyone has resolutions to bring forward.
 Resolutions are simple statements of values or policy priorities that you’d like your party to adopt or maintain.
 Those that pass will go on to help shape your party’s platform, but they must receive support at multiple conventions to keep moving upward.

 If your precinct caucuses are virtual, you may be able to submit resolutions directly to your organizing unit convention without having to get approval from the neighbors in the precinct!
 Check with your organizing unit to find out if this applies to you.